 Portland is poised to grow as a residential center and an economic hub.
 The Franklin Street redesign process presents opportunities for our city to further build on strengths such as walkability, integrity of place and economic and environmental sustainability so that Portland continues to be recognized as a great place to live, work and play in the 21st century.

 Above: Franklin Street in 1966 (left) and in 1970 (right).Photos courtesy of the Portland Press Herald.

-Phase 2 of Portland’s Franklin Street Study Committee will begin in spring of 2010.
+Phase 2 of Portland’s Franklin Street Study Committee will begin in June 2013.
 The public is welcomed to attend.

 Find more information on Phase 1 of the Study on the link to the left.